 It might sound like the plot of a horror movie: your gums turning on you by poisoning your brain.
 But, hard as it may be to believe, a number of new studies suggest that an infection responsible for periodontal disease (gum disease) gives off inflammatory agents that are toxic to brain cells.

-Researchers in America and Europe are becoming increasingly convinced that damaged gums might be a factor in dementia and cognitive decline.
+Researchers in America and Europe are becoming increasingly convinced that damaged gums might be a factor in forgetfulness and cognitive decline.
 If you somehow weren’t already sold on the importance of a good brushing and flossing routine, it’s a safe bet that this will change your mind!

 How Gum Decay Affects